Aristarhys/aristarhys.github.io/_posts/2023-02-25-boosty-patreon-discontinued.markdown

 ### Boosty and Patreon campaigns are discontinued.

-[Boosty](https://boosty.to/7coreloops) and [Patreon](https://www.patreon.com/7CoreLoops) are no longer supported, but work on ["Sonata for an untuned cello"](/sonata) will continue and have estimated soft deadline of delivery for *25 Dec 2023*.
+Boosty (defunct) and Patreon (defunct) are no longer supported, but work on "Sonata for an untuned cello" (defunct) will continue and have estimated soft deadline of delivery for *25 Dec 2023*.

 Pholph role and exclusive channels with updates will be preserved.